huangnit1024-crypto/Huang-Niting-IT-Product-Manager-assessment-answer/README.md

 •	Feature background:
 The Product Detail Page is an important stage in the customer journey.
 It is where a user transitions from just browsing to intent to buy.
 The page must provide enough information to answer all customer questions and remove doubt from the Add to Cart action.
 •	User Goal:
-As Customers, they want to view comprehensive details about a specific so that I can decide whether to add it to my shopping cart and proceed to checkout.
+As Customers, they want to view comprehensive details about a specific so that I can decide whether to add it to shopping cart and proceed to payment.
 •	Page field:

 | Name                | Description                                                                                                                                    |